 Activity #2 – Three Anchor Chart Ideas

-Anchor charts are a great way to teach skills.
+Students enjoy anchor charts.
 Use them as a reference, as an interactive activity, or to model information that should be written on a foldable organizer.
-This section show examples of all three of these.
+This section shows examples of all three of these.
 Be sure to click on either the last illustration or the link in the paragraph below it to receive the free printable organizer.

 Anchor Chart Idea #2 (Interactive)